Loading...

 woman trying to lose the pandemic pounds

-If you’ve been trying to lose your own lockdown weight gain, you’ve probably already discovered how challenging this can be — despite all of your old diet tricks.
+Looking back at all that time spent inside with gyms closed and access to grocery stores limited, it’s easy to understand why we gained weight.
+But if you’ve been trying to lose your “pandemic pounds,” you’ve probably already discovered how challenging this can be — despite all of your old diet tricks.

 How can these pandemic pounds possibly be more stubborn than regular weight gain?
 There’s actually a very simple explanation.